RuleWorld/bionetgen/bng2/README_FIRST.txt

 QUICK START GUIDE

-The latest BioNetGen distributions, release notes, installation guides, tutorials, etc. are avaiable at http://bionetgen.org.
+The latest BioNetGen distributions, release notes, installation guides, tutorials, etc. are available at http://bionetgen.org.

 RuleBender, a Java-based graphical front end for BioNetGen, is available at http://rulebender.org.
 RuleBender is supported on Linux, Mac OS/X, and Windows